July 19-30, 2023

 We’ll meet up at Manchester Airport Tuesday morning at Joe’s Kitchen, a small cafe located at Terminal 1 outside the baggage claim area.
 Our plan is to be on the road by 11:00 AM for the 90-minute drive to York and our accommodation for our first three nights.

-Once we’re on the way, we’ll stop for a lite lunch before pushing on to York.
-We’ll arrive about 2:30 PM in York with time to check in a rest up a bit.
-We’ll have a guide scheduled to meet us for a short walking orientation tour of the town at 4:30.
+As we near the city of York, we’ll stop at York Gate Gardens for a light lunch on your own, followed by a private tour of the gardens.
+We’ll arrive at our York hotel before 4:00 PM with with time to check in a rest up a bit.
+Your afternoon is free to explore or perhaps visit the train museum near the station.
 Dinner is scheduled for 7 PM this evening near the hotel.
 Overnight York.
 (D)

-A visit to the gardens of RHS Harlow Carr with a guided tour this morning.
+We’ll start the morning with a walking tour of the historical center of York.
 The cathedral town of Harrogate makes a perfect stop for lunch and a walk.
 We’ll wrap up the afternoon with a visit to the National Trust site of Fountains Abbey.
 Originally founded in 1132, this Cistercian Monastery was destroyed with most of the other abbeys under the order of Henry VIII.
 Return to the hotel in the late afternoon.
 Overnight York.
 (BD)

 We’re off to Castle Howard just after breakfast this morning.
 We have a private tour of the gardens scheduled at 9:30 AM.
 From here we drive to the market town of Pickering where we’ll board the 1 PM departure of the North Yorkshire Moors Railway.
 You’ll have a boxed lunch served on the way through the moors on our way to the coast.
 The two-hour train ride takes us over the moors to the seaside town of Whitby.
 We’ll have some time to stroll and shop before boarding the coach for the trip back to the hotel.
 Overnight York.
 (BL)

 We leave York this morning for the small town of Beamish.
-En-route we’ll visit the gardens at Sion Hill Hall.
-We’ll have coffee after the tour, hosted by the man who has restored the gardens.
+En-route we’ll visit the National Trust gardens at Goddards.
 We have an afternoon visit to the open-air museum at Beamish where you’ll have time to explore on your own.
 The museum offers numerous opportunities to enjoy lunch.
 It’s a short drive (or walk) from the museum to our hotel at Beamish Hall.
 Dinner is at 7:00 pm this evening at Beamish Hall.
 Overnight Beamish (BD)

 Today we visit Hadrian’s Wall, more specifically Vindolanda, which is a major archaeological excavation of the area.
 We’ll have a local guide to discuss the history and importance of the wall.
 We’ll have lunch in a nearby village.
 On the way back to Beamish we’ll stop at a private garden to be determined.
 Private gardens that participate in the charitable National Garden Scheme publish their “open” dates in the first part of the year.
-We’ll select a garden or two to visit from that list.
+We’ll select a garden from that list, perhaps The Beacon, a garden featured by Alan Titchmarsh on his program, “Love Your Garden” in 2021.
 Return to Beamish late afternoon with dinner scheduled at 7 PM.
 Overnight Beamish.
 (BLD)

 We travel to Keswick today, our home base for three nights on the shores of Derwentwater.
 It’s about 2 hours on the coach.
 We’ll stop for coffee mid-morning before visiting the ancient Castlerigg Stone Circle as we near town.
 We’ll arrive in Keswick in time to check in and provide a bit of free time to explore the town.
 This afternoon prior to dinner we’ll have a tour of the tiny, but tremendous, Keswick Brewery.
-Dinner will be near the hotel this evening at 7 PM.
+We’ll enjoy an evening cruise on the lake, followed by dinner.
 Overnight Keswick.
 (BD)

 We’re on the road right at 9 AM this morning to ensure that we are on time for our timed tickets at Hill Top, Beatrix Potter’s house and garden at 9:45 AM.
 After the tour, we’ll break for lunch (and shopping) in Hawkshead before traveling back toward Keswick.